Adolescent sexuality in the United Kingdom: Sexual activity and contraception use

-In 1976, a report by the British Pregnancy Advisory Service found that 69 percent of girls under the age of 16, who had came to them for an abortion during the year, had used no contraception.
+In 1976, a report by the British Pregnancy Advisory Service found that 69 percent of girls under the age of 16, who had come to them for an abortion during the year, had used no contraception.
 Most of them were experienced at sex.
 By 1978, Brook Advisory Centres were government funded and 3% of Brook's clients were under the age of 16.

 In 1980, the 1974 DHSS circular about parental consent and the issuing of contraception/abortion advice to girls under 16 was reviewed.
 The conclusion was that a doctor or a professional worker should always seek to persuade the child to involve her parents or guardian at the earliest stage of consultation; but it was accepted that occasionally contraception would be given without parental consent.

 The number of girls under 16 visiting family planning clinics in England reached over seventeen thousand in 1983, but cuts in health service expenditure forced the closure of many family planning clinics and a restriction in the services available to young people that year.

 In 1984, a high court ruling in favour of Victoria Gillick, it was deemed illegal for health professionals to advise or give girls under 16 contraceptives without parental consent except in exceptional circumstances; the number of girls under 16 visiting family planning clinics each year dropped to twelve thousand in response.
 When the House of Lords overturned the high court ruling in 1985 and confidential contraceptive advice to young people was restored, the number rose again to sixteen thousand per year.

 In the first sex survey of its kind, the National Survey of Sexual Attitudes and Lifestyles (NATSAL) in 1991 revealed that one in six girls under 16 and a quarter of boys under 16 were sexually experienced.
 A fifth of sexually active 16- and 17-year-olds and over half of 18- and 19-year-olds were using at least one method of contraception.
 The second NATSAL in 2001 showed that the average age of first intercourse had dropped from 17 in the 1980s to 16.
 It also revealed that a quarter of girls and nearly a third of boys were sexually experienced before the age of 16.

 A survey conducted in 2005 found that the number of girls under 16 visiting family planning clinics had risen throughout the 1990s to peak at over ninety-one thousand in 2003, before falling to eighty-three thousand.
 The most popular choice was the condom with over half choosing this method of contraceptive.